-Various industry estimates peg the refractory market in India to leap to up to 4 million tons in the next 10 years.
-For instance, Indian steel manufacturing alone has set itself a target of 300 million tons by 2030.
+2020 marked the beginning of a decade which is likely to see refractory growth in India at a speed and scale never witnessed before.
+Various industry estimates peg the refractory market in India to reach 4 million tons by 2030.
+Not surprising since the Indian steel manufacturing industry alone has set itself a target of 300 million tons of production by 2030.
 Considering 75% of refractory consumption in India is accounted for by steel, adding cement, glass and manufacturing of other non-ferrous metals to the mix suddenly makes the prospect of a 4-million-ton-refractory-market look very real and reasonable.

-Let’s find answers to the most pressing questions and much more at IREFCON 2020: The Thirteenth India International Refractories Congress.
+Despite all challenges, the opportunity is real and begs dialogue and discussion.
+So let’s find answers to the most pressing questions and much more at IREFCON 2022: The Fourteenth India International Refractories Congress.

 Mr. Arshad Ahmed